 - Ignore infringement risks at your peril.
 If you adopt a "couldn't care less" attitude to copyright infringement, then the Court has the power to award additional damages to the copyright owner.
 So, by wilfully ignoring the issue, you could make matters worse and find yourself on the end of a hefty damages claim.

-Carl Steele (Partner) and Giles Lane (Solicitor) are specialists in Intellectual Property law.
+Carl Steele is a specialist in Intellectual Property law.
 As part of Ashfords' IP Team, they have advised architects, property developers and agents in connection with the protection, exploitation and enforcement of intellectual property rights associated with property development projects.